exercism/elm/exercises/concept/tracks-on-tracks-on-tracks/.docs/introduction.md

 # Introduction

-A `list` in Elm is an immutable collection of zero or more values.
-The values in a list must all have the same type.
+A `List` in Elm is an immutable collection of zero or more values of the same type.
 As lists are immutable, once a list has been constructed, its value can never change.
 Any functions/operators that appear to modify a list (such as adding an element), will actually return a new list.

 Lists can be defined as follows: